-- Various professional examinations evaluated by the ACE or the National College Credit Recommendation Services (NCCRS) - Examinations offered by other approved colleges and universities that appear on an official transcript, as approved on a case-by-case basis
+- Various professional examinations evaluated by the American Council on Education (ACE) or the National College Credit Recommendation Services (NCCRS) - Examinations offered by other approved colleges and universities that appear on an official transcript, as approved on a case-by-case basis

 If you intend to transfer exam credit that was awarded at another institution, you must have a transcript of those scores sent directly to UMGC from the examining body.
-When those scores have been received, an advisor will determine whether they meet the standards established at UMGC for granting credit and how much credit may be awarded.
+When those scores have been received, an advisor or a success coach will determine whether they meet the standards established at UMGC for granting credit and how much credit may be awarded.
 Credit earned through examinations may be used to fulfill major, minor, general education, or elective requirements, as applicable.

-Consult an advisor or visit umgc.edu/creditbyexam for more information about credit by examination.
+Consult an advisor or a success coach or visit umgc.edu /creditbyexam for more information about credit by examination.